 Differences from Pip Classic

 The 2018-10-25 commit of Pip is known as Pip Classic.
 This is the version of Pip available at Try It Online!
 If you’re trying to run a Pip program on TIO and something isn’t working the way it should, you might be using a language feature that isn’t in Pip Classic.
-Here is a catalog of the differences between the versions and how to work around them.
+Here is a catalog of the differences between Pip 1.0 and Pip Classic, plus some tips on how to work around them.
+(For features added since Pip 1.0, see the What’s New page.)

 Note: “lhs” = left-hand side argument of an operator and “rhs” = right-hand side argument (including the single argument of a unary operator).